Lux Prize

-LUX – the European Audience Film Award by the European Parliament and the European Film Academy, also known as LUX European Audience Film Award and commonly known as the LUX Prize or LUX Film Prize, is a prize given to a competing film by the European Parliament and the European Film Academy, in partnership with the European Commission and Europa Cinemas.
+The European Parliament LUX Prize, commonly known as the LUX Prize or LUX Film Prize, was a prize given to a competing film by the European Parliament.
 Introduced in 2007, the prize is named after the Latin word for "light", lux.
-Between its first edition in 2007 and 2019, its official name was the European Parliament LUX Award.

-The award is aimed at highlighting films which help to raise awareness of socio-political issues in Europe and to publicise and encourage distribution of European films in the European Union and throughout the world.
-Open to both fiction (narrative) and documentary films of feature length, entries are limited to films made within Europe and demonstrating European values and/or showcasing European culture.
-The finalists gain both publicity and enhanced prospects for worldwide distribution through having their films subtitled into the official 24 European languages as part of the award process.
+The award was aimed at highlighting films which help to raise awareness of socio-political issues in Europe and to publicise and encourage distribution of European films in the European Union and throughout the world.
+Open to both fiction (narrative) and documentary films of feature length, entries were limited to films made within Europe and demonstrating European values and/or showcasing European culture.
+The finalists gained both publicity and enhanced prospects for worldwide distribution through having their films subtitled into the official 24 European languages as part of the award process.